 They are very precious as they are the main source of information about this mysterious yet advanced ancient civilization that after several centuries of dominating central Italy they disappeared as they were slowly conquered by the ever expanding Rome and absorbed into the Roman culture and society until the Etruscans became obsolete.

 As the Etruscans did not leave behind manuscripts or architecture (they used perishable materials such as wood and clay), very little is known about the Etruscans.
-Their alphabet and language has not yet been deciphered.
+Their alphabet and language have not yet been deciphered.

 However, their tombs and grave goods help us reconstruct many aspects of the Etruscans lives and how their civilization progressed, how the Etruscans looked, how they dressed, how they styled their hair, what weapons they had, what cooking tools they used, what sports they engaged in and music instruments they played, what precious jewelry and accessories they wore, and more.